Riverside School District (Pennsylvania)

 According to the Pennsylvania Budget and Policy Center, 35.8% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents' per capita income was $18,780, while the median family income was $45,411.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Lackawanna County, the median household income was $43,673.
 By 2013, the median household income in the United States rose to $52,100.

 The Riverside School District operates two elementary schools: Riverside Elementary West School (kindergarten to fourth grades), and Riverside Elementary East School (kindergarten to sixth grade) and Riverside Junior-Senior High School provides grades 7–12.
-High school students may choose to attend Career Technology Center of Lackawanna County for training in the construction and mechanical trades.
-The Northeastern Educational Intermediate Unit IU19 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+High school students may choose to attend Wilkes-Barre Area Career and Technical Center for training in the construction and mechanical trades.
+The Northeastern Educational Intermediate Unit (IU19) provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.